codeway-0841/codeway-0841/README.md

 <br />

-Hi, I'm [Ablyamitov Ruslan](https://github.com/codeway-0841), a passionate self-taught Full Stack web developer and a freelance software engineer from India.
+Hi, I'm [Ruslan](https://github.com/codeway-0841), a passionate self-taught Full Stack web developer and a freelance software engineer from Uzbekistan.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.